Tories (British political party): English Civil War

-The first Tory party traces its principles and politics to the English Civil War which divided England between the Cavalier (supporters of King Charles I) or Roundhead (the supporters of the Long Parliament upon which the King had declared war).
+The first Tory party traces its principles and politics to the English Civil War which divided England between the Cavaliers (supporters of King Charles I) and the Roundheads (the supporters of the Long Parliament upon which the King had declared war).
 This action resulted from the Parliament not allowing him to levy taxes without yielding to its terms.
 At the beginning of the Long Parliament (1641), the King's supporters pursued a course of reform of previous abuses.
 The increasing radicalism of the Parliamentary majority, however, estranged many reformers even in the Parliament itself and drove them to make common cause with the King.
 The King's party was thus a mixture of supporters of royal autocracy and of those Parliamentarians who felt that the Long Parliament had gone too far in attempting to gain executive power for itself and, more specifically, in undermining the episcopalian government of the Church of England, which was felt to be a primary support of royal government.
 By the end of the 1640s, the radical Parliamentary programme had become clear: reduction of the King to a powerless figurehead and replacement of Anglican episcopacy with a form of Presbyterianism.